Shell Energy: Acquisitions

-In October 2019, Shell Energy agreed the £10.5m purchase of the customers of Green Star Energy, a brand of Canada's Just Energy.
+In October 2019, Shell Energy agreed to the £10.5m purchase of the customers of Green Star Energy, a brand of Canada's Just Energy.
 Green Star had around 200,000 residential gas and electricity customers.

 In February 2021, Shell Energy took over the broadband and phone customers of Post Office Ltd.

 In September 2021, Ofgem chose Shell Energy to take on the 255,000 customers of failed supplier Green Supplier Limited.
 The following month, Ofgem chose Shell Energy to take on the 15,000 Colorado Energy, 235,000 Pure Planet and 9,000 Daligas customers after those suppliers ceased trading.

+Sale to Octopus Energy

+In September 2023, it was reported that Octopus Energy would acquire Shell's household energy business in the UK and in Germany, in a deal expected to complete in late 2023.
+Octopus would take over providing energy for 1.4 million homes as well as broadband services for 500,000 customers.
+In December 2023, it was reported that TalkTalk would acquire the broadband customers.

 Finances

 In 2020 the company had revenue of £856 million, gross profit of £84 million and a net operating loss of £84 million.